Emerson Radio: Historical products

 In 1915, at the company's inception, Emerson's main product was the Universal Cut Records, capable of being played laterally or vertically.
 Music offered included a wide variety of popular, band, opera, classical, religious, and folk music.
 Also during their first years, Emerson offered one of the last of the external-horn phonographs, which sold for only $3.

-The "peewee" radio was introduced December 1932.
-Measuring about 8½ inches long and 6¼ inches wide, approximately 60 percent of all radios sold between early December 1932 and late May 1933 were peewees, half of which were manufactured by Emerson.
+The "peewee" Model 25 radio was introduced December 1932.
+Measuring about 8½ inches long and 6¼ inches wide, approximately 60 percent of all radios sold between early December 1932 and late May 1933 were Model 25s, half of which were manufactured by Emerson.
 The Universal Compact line was priced from $17.95 to $32.50.
 Emerson led the production and sale of this class of radio until 1938, having by then sold more than a million.

 In 1947 Emerson offered a television set with a 10-inch tube, which retailed for $375.
 It was among Emerson's first postwar products.
 They dropped the price to $269.50 by June 1948, when the newly developed television industry had sold 375,000 sets.

 In 1953, Emerson Radio and Phonograph purchased Quiet Heet Corp., which entered the company into air conditioning.

 Although radio represented only 15 percent of Emerson's revenue by 1954, the company credited itself as creating the first clock radio, self-powered radio, and transistorized pocket radio.

 Production of tape recorders began in 1955.

 When Emerson purchased Allen B. DuMont Laboratories, Inc. in 1958, a higher-priced line of television sets, phonographs and high-fidelity and stereo instruments, along with the DuMont trademark was added to Emerson's products.